DucManhPhan/DucManhPhan.github.io/_posts/2019-02-15-DAO-pattern-in-java.md

         A leaky abstraction is an abstraction that leaks details that it is supposed to abstract away.

-    - When application requires multiple DAOs, one might find oneself repeating essentially the same create, read, update, and delete code for each DAO --> Solution: implementing a generic DAO that handles these common operations.
+    - When application requires multiple DAOs, one might find oneself repeating essentially the same create, read, update, and delete code for each DAO

+        --> Solution: implementing a generic DAO that handles these common operations.

 <br>

 ## Related Design Patterns
+- Abstract Factory pattern and Factory Method pattern

-- Abstract Factory: Applications often use a Factory to select the right DAO implementation at run time.
+    Applications often use a Factory to select the right DAO implementation at run time.

+    To understand about how to use Abstract Factory pattern with DAO pattern, refer to the [link](https://www.oracle.com/technetwork/java/dataaccessobject-138824.html).

+- Transfer Object

-- Transfer Object: The DAO pattern offten uses a Transfer Object to send data source to its client and vice versa.
+    The DAO pattern offten uses a Transfer Object to send data source to its client and vice versa.

+- Broker pattern

+    The DAO pattern is related to the Broker pattern, which describes approaches for decoupling clients and servers in distributed systems.
+The DAO pattern more specifically applies this pattern to decouple the resouce tier from clients in another tier, such as the business or presentation tier.

 <br>